A servo operator has copped a record $100,000 in penalties for falsifying wage records.

-The penalties are the highest imposed by the Federal Circuit Court relating solely to record-keeping and pay slip breaches.
+The Federal Circuit Court imposed the penalties – the highest imposed relating solely to record-keeping and pay slip breaches.

-But when they asked for further bank and superannuation records, they did not match with the original documents.
+However, when investigators requested further bank and superannuation records, they did not match with the original documents.

-In court, Dagher admitted that the reason for the inconsistency was that he had falsified the documents and records.
+In court, Dagher admitted the reason for the inconsistency in the documents is that he had deliberately falsified them.

 Doesn’t deserve to be in business

-“If you can’t afford to pay your staff their proper wages, then you can’t afford to be in business, and this guy should not be in business.”
+“If you can’t afford to pay your staff their proper wages, then you can’t afford to be in business, and Mr Dagher should not be in business,” he said.

 To contact our team at WAGETHEFT.net.au, please call